BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 His *liberal ironists* no longer care about universals, essences, or absolutes that would metaphysically justify why one should not humiliate others.
 In an ironic culture, there is no longer a common reality behind appearances that will bind people together.
 Instead, cruelty is abolished by generating realities through dense descriptions that sensitize readers to the pains of those who do not speak our language.
 We once expected such work from proofs of a universal human "nature"---but incompleteness and indeterminacy reappear in every final description.

-Heidegger's ontological vision nevertheless remains bound to essentialist, foundational thinking---a thinking oriented toward *total revolution*, fueling apocalyptic imagination.
-Yet one could argue that his critique of representationalism, his redefinition of truth, and his challenge to metaphysics laid essential groundwork for the *postmodern turn*---even though his own position remained tied to an earlier epoch.
+On a Rortian reading, Heidegger's ontological vision remains bound to essentialist, foundational thinking---a thinking oriented toward *total revolution*, fueling apocalyptic imagination.
+Heidegger himself would dispute this and Derrida's verdict is more nuanced.
+Yet one could argue that his critique of representationalism, his redefinition of truth, and his challenge to metaphysics laid essential groundwork for the *postmodern turn*---even while his own position remained tied to an earlier epoch.
 He sought to overcome the metaphysical tradition by returning to the Greek "beginning," prior to Plato.
-But as Jacques Derrida later pointed out, Heidegger never fully escaped this tradition; his attempt at destruction culminated not in its dissolution but in its transformation (*deconstruction*) {cite}`derrida:1990,derrida:1988`.[^16]
+But as Jacques Derrida later pointed out, Heidegger never fully escaped this tradition.
+His attempt at *destruction* of the metaphysical tradition did not, Derrida argued, succeed in dissolving it.
+Derrida transformed the project into what he called *deconstruction* {cite}`derrida:1990,derrida:1988`[^16]: a mode of inhabiting metaphysics that displaces its terms from within, without pretending to have stepped outside.

 Every discourse "beyond metaphysics" inevitably employs metaphysical terms, distinctions, and grammar.
 The attempt to speak "outside" inevitably reinscribes what Heidegger wished to escape.
 What he enacted was an inner postponement and displacement (*différance*) within thought---undermining every fixed foundation without ever stepping outside.